peterhinch/micropython-micro-gui/README.md

  * `decades=5` Defines the control's maximum value (i.e. `10**decades`).
  * `value=1.0` Initial value for control.
 Will be constrained to `1.0 <= value <= 10**decades` if outside this range.
- * `height=0` Pass 0 for a minimum height based on the font height.
+ * `height=0` Default is a minimum height based on the font height.
  * `width=160`
  * `fgcolor=None` Color of foreground (the control itself).
 If `None` the `Writer` foreground default is used.
  * `bgcolor=None` Background color of object.
 If `None` the `Writer` background default is used.
- * `bdcolor=False` Color of border.
+ * `bdcolor=None` Color of border, default `fgcolor`.
 If `False` no border will be drawn.
 If a color is provided, a border line will be drawn around the control.
  * `prcolor=None` If `active`, in precision mode the white focus border changes to yellow to for a visual indication.
 An alternative color can be provided.
  `WHITE` will defeat this change.